Second Sunday of Easter: Celebrations

+The Second Sunday of Easter falls 7 days after Easter, between March 29 and May 2 respectively.

 Eastern Christianity

 In Eastern Christianity, this Sunday is called Antipascha, meaning "in place of Easter".
 It is also called Thomas Sunday due to the Gospel passage read in the Divine Liturgy.
 Another name for this day in Eastern Christianity is "New Sunday".
 This Sunday has many hallmarks of a Great Feast, despite not actually being one.
 For example, no Resurrection texts from the Octoechos are sung, there is a Polyeleos and magnification, the Matins Gospel is read from the Royal Doors and there is no veneration of the Gospel Book, and the Great Prokimenon 'Who is so great a God as our God?' is sung at Vespers on Sunday evening.